Kweisi Mfume: U.S. House of Representatives (1987–1996)

 Mfume made himself known as a Democrat with an apparent balance between progressive ideologies and a capacity for practical compromise, representing a district that included both West Baltimore and suburban and rural communities, though his primary goal was an increase in federal aid to American inner cities.
-In his fourth term he was made chairman of the Congressional Black Caucus.
+From 1993 to 1995, Mfume served as chairman of the Congressional Black Caucus.

+Post-congressional career

 NAACP

 In February 1996, Mfume left the House to accept the presidency of the National Association for the Advancement of Colored People (NAACP), saying that he could do more to improve American civil rights there than in Congress.
 He reformed the NAACP's finances to pay off its considerable debt while pursuing the cause of civil rights advancement for African Americans.
 Though many in Baltimore wanted Mfume to run for mayor in the 1999 election, he stayed with the NAACP.

 Mfume stepped down from the NAACP in 2004 after an internal investigation of allegations that he had sexually harassed female subordinates.
 He acknowledged dating an NAACP employee, and in May 2005 apologized for having had the affair while leading the organization.

 The NAACP reportedly paid out $100,000 to settle Mfume's alleged improprieties.

 2006 U.S. Senate campaign

-On March 14, 2005, Mfume announced that he would seek the U.S. Senate seat of incumbent Paul Sarbanes, following Sarbanes's announcement that he would not seek reelection in 2006.
+On March 14, 2005, Mfume announced that he would seek the United States Senate seat of incumbent Paul Sarbanes, following Sarbanes's announcement that he would not seek reelection in 2006.
 Mfume lost the Democratic primary for this seat on September 12, 2006, to U.S. Representative Ben Cardin.

 In the wake of his primary defeat, Mfume was believed to be considering running for mayor of Baltimore in 2007, though he had not publicly expressed interest in it.
 On November 13, 2006, Mfume told a Baltimore-area radio station, "I don't have any plans to run for mayor.
 She [incoming mayor Sheila Dixon]'s worked for and deserves an opportunity to lead. ...
 I want her to succeed.
 I want the city to be united.
 I think at this point we owe her at least the opportunity to try to lead it."